 Euthanasia is when family members or doctors intervene to cause the death of an individual to put an end to their suffering.
 The decision of the family members or doctors is the cause of the death of the person.
 For example, a person is in a constant state of unconsciousness undergoing permanent medical treatment because their body can not function without medical procedures.
 Family members or doctors intervene to discontinue the medical treatment because there is no chance of the individual recuperating.

-Euthanasia would still be the case if the person is in a semi-conscious state and concedes to end the medical treatment that would result in their demise.
+Euthanasia would still be the case if the person is in a semi-conscious state and concedes to end the medical treatment that would prolong their life.

 What Is A Medically Assisted Death?